sagemathinc/cowasm/README.md

 ### No common prefix directory

-Unlike some systems, where everything is built and installed into a single `local` directory, here we build everything in its own self-contained package.
-When a package like `python` depends on another package like `lzma` , our Makefile for `python` explicitly references `packages/lzma/dist`.
+Unlike some systems, where everything is built and installed into a single `prefix` directory, here we build everything in its own self\-contained package.
+When a package like `cpython` depends on another package like `lzma` , our Makefile for `cpython` explicitly references `packages/lzma/dist`.
 This makes it easier to uninstall packages, update them, etc., without having to track what files are in any package, whereas using a common directory for everything can be a mess with possibly conflicting versions of files, and makes versioning and dependencies very explicit.
 Of course, it makes the environment variables and build commands potentially much longer.
-Our goal is WebAssembly though, which ultimately links everything together in a single file, so this is fine.

 ### Native and Wasm